OpenXiangShan/XiangShan/README.md

 ## Architecture

-The first stable micro-architecture of XiangShan is called Yanqihu (雁栖湖) on this [branch](https://github.com/OpenXiangShan/XiangShan/tree/yanqihu), which has been developed since June, 2020.
-The current version of XiangShan, also known as Nanhu (南湖), is still under development on master branch.
+The first stable micro-architecture of XiangShan is called Yanqihu (雁栖湖) on this [branch](https://github.com/OpenXiangShan/XiangShan/tree/yanqihu), which has been developed since June 2020.
+The current version of XiangShan, also known as Nanhu (南湖), is still under development on the master branch.

 The micro-architecture overview is shown below.